As we count down to 2020, film buffs around the world are dropping their lists of the past decade’s best movies.

 31. Super 8 (2011)

 Before his involvement with “Star Wars” (but after “Star Trek”), J.J.
 Abrams made this very nice homage to the classic sci-fi movies he grew up loving (and creating).
-Gorgeously shot and marvelously acted by Elle Fanning and the rest of the cast, “Super 8” was just one of those great, original summer movies that took audiences by surprise.
+Gorgeously shot and marvelously acted by Elle Fanning and the rest of the young cast, “Super 8” was just one of those great, original summer movies that took audiences by surprise.

 30. Guardians of the Galaxy (2014)